supremeimposter/My-Vault/GATE/DiscreteMathematics/Set-Theory/Mathematical Structures.md

 > iff $a = b$

 ----
 # Sequences $<a_1, a_2, a_3, \ldots>$

-- Order matters and Repetition of element matter.
+- Order and Repetition of elements matter.
 - Sequences can be of finite or infinite elements.
 - Sequence is enclosed between $<>$ .